Seagate/cortx-posix/doc/NFS Ganesha Build and Installation Guide.md

-# NFS Ganesha Installation Guide
+# NFS Ganesha Build and Installation Guide

 This document provides step by step instructuctions to build NFS Ganesha and install it.